 - Isle of Wight Fire and Rescue Service.

 The authority must consider any representations received during this period from responsible authorities or interested parties.
 An interested party is a person who:

 - Lives sufficiently close to the premises to be likely to be affected by the authorised activities;

 - has business interests that might be affected by the authorised activities, or;

 - represents persons who satisfy paragraph 1 or 2.

 The Council is required to periodically publish a Statement of Gambling Policy.
 This details how the Council will generally deal with applications.
-The current policy can be viewed by clicking here.
+View the current Gambling act 2005 - Section 349, Statement of Licensing Principles.
 (PDF, 597KB, 22 pages).

 The Gambling Act 2005 provides that any responsible authority or interested party may make application for the review of a gambling premises licence if they are affected by the activities or the objectives are being compromised.

 A review application is subject to a 28 day consultation period during which comments may be made.
 The licensing authority will hold a hearing to determine what action should be taken.